AICC/CMI-5_Spec_Current/cmi5_spec.md

 * Administrative users create and view reports of the tracking data recorded by the AUs for individual learners.

 Responsibilities of the Assignable Unit:

 * Parse the parameters from the launching environment to determine where the LMS location is and initiate communication with the LMS.
 * Send an "initialized" statement indicating the AU is ready for learner viewing.
-* Acting as a "client", send and receive messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
+* Acting as a client, send and receive messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data according to the defined data types and vocabularies that are defined in this specification.
 * Send a "terminated" statement prior to terminating the AU's execution.

 Responsibilities of the LMS:

 * Create and maintain course structures.
-* Acting as a "server", receive and reply to messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
+* Acting as a server, receive and reply to messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data according to the defined data types and vocabularies that are defined in this specification.
 * Launch the specified AU contained in the courses within the defined environment(s).